 FontFacing is a desktop app concept for typography design driven by AI.
-It will analyze your digital design/inputs and create a training model as you work.
+It will analyze your design/inputs and create a training model as you work.
 When you make changes to the path of one letterform FontFacing will analyze the change and reproduce it, if necessary, to the rest of the typeface.
-There exist multiple features within the interface to provide feedback about when, where, why, and how the AI is working so that designers can utilize them to their full potential.
+There are features that provide feedback about when, where, why, and how the AI is working so that designers can utilize them to their full potential.
 FontFacing represents the possibility of AI to vastly streamline the processes of repetitive tasks without taking away human agency or control.

-After completing the project, OpenAI notably added a new feature to ChatGPT which validates, in part, the insights and direction of this project.
-This feature is a feedback system which is part of what I explored in FontFacing.
+After completing the project, OpenAI added 2 noteworthy features to ChatGPT which validate, in part, the insights and direction of this project.
 For more details, see below.

-Designing an entire, cohesive typeface is a demanding, time-intensive task that often requires weeks or months of meticulous work.
-Each glyph must harmonize with the entire character set, making it difficult for designers to maintain visual consistency and experiment freely.
-Without intelligent support, the complexity of the process stifles creative exploration and increases the risk of creative burnout.
+Designing a typeface, and maintaining consistency, is a time-intensive task that often requires weeks or months of meticulous work.
+Each glyph must harmonize with the rest of the character set, making it difficult for designers to maintain visual consistency and experiment freely.

-How can we help type designers create a complete, consistent typeface in less time without losing their creative vision?
+How can we help type designers create a typeface in less time without losing their creative vision?

 I made my first training model from an assortment of photos of beer.
 The results are a little odd, with some images looking okay at a cursory glance but more noticeable errors the closer you look.